Claude Ewing Rusk

-Claude Ewing Rusk (November 20, 1871 – February 3, 1931), also known as C. E. Rusk, was an American mountaineer, lawyer, and author from Washington who pioneered routes up Mount Adams, Mount Baker, and Glacier Peak.
+Claude Ewing Rusk (November 20, 1871 – February 3, 1931), also known as C. E. Rusk, was an American mountaineer, lawyer, and writer from Washington who pioneered routes up Mount Adams, Mount Baker, and Glacier Peak.
 He also ascended many other peaks in Washington, Oregon, and California.

 Personal life

 Early life

 Rusk was born on November 20, 1871, in Knox County, Illinois to James A. and Josie A. Rusk.
 His family emigrated from Illinois to Washington Territory in the fall of 1874.
 They settled in eastern Klickitat County in an area known as Wood Gulch.
 In 1878, Rusk's only sibling, Leah, was born.
 Several years later, in 1879, they moved to the foot of the Columbia Hills in the lower Klickitat Valley near Warwick.
 Over the next year, Rusk's father built the Happy Home stage station.
 Rusk often went to the top of the Columbia Hills to gaze at the various peaks of the Cascade Range.
 They lived in this place until Rusk was 15.
 They then moved to a homestead on the banks of the Klickitat River near Soda Springs in January 1887.